yunmingzhang17/yunmingzhang17.github.io/python-getting-started.md

 ---
 Getting Started with Python Binding
 ===============
+{:.no_toc}
+## Overview
+This is a tutorial for getting started with GraphIt and using the python bindings to compile GraphIt programs as a library and call it from python.
+If you are looking for a tutorial on building GraphIt programs as standalone application, you can visit the [Standalone getting started](getting-started) tutorial.

+In this tutorial we will write the PagerankDelta algorithm in GraphIt and run it from python on a graph loaded in python.
+We will also measure the performance of this algorithm from python.
+We will learn how to separate initialization from actual execution to get appropriate timing numbers.
+This tutorial is broadly devided in the following sections -

+* auto-gen TOC:
+{:toc}

 ## Downloading software
 Make sure you have all the correct Open Source Software installed.
 First follow the [README](https://github.com/yunmingzhang17/graphit) file here to clone and install graphIt.
 You will need either CILK or OPENMP to allow you to run the C++ code in parallel.
 If you dont have either you can get both by simply downloading [GCC](https://gcc.gnu.org/).
 Alternatively if you already have CILK or OPENMP you can use those too.
 This tutorial will go through how to use GraphIt via both CILK and OPENMP.